INSURING YOUR CAR

 The ‘About your cover’ section clearly breaks down what is and isn’t covered by GIO’s different levels of insurance.
 Some things to look for if you’re comparing each type of cover include:

 - Cover for accidental loss or damage.
-This can include damage from hail, storm (including cyclone), flood, fire, collision and theft.
+This can include damage from hail, storm (including cyclone), flood, fire (including bushfire), collision and theft.
 This type of cover can be relevant if, for example, you have a new car or live in a flood-prone area.

 - Optional covers.
-Here you’ll find information on things like GIO Roadside Assist, offering 24/7 assistance to Platinum and Comprehensive policy holders Australia-wide.
+Here you’ll find information on options such as GIO Roadside Assist and windscreen and window glass cover (and any limits, exclusions and conditions that may apply).
 Optional covers like this can help give extra peace of mind by giving you a direct line to help if you need it.